the-galah-survey/the-galah-survey.github.io/contact/help.md

 title: Help?
 ---

 Are you interested in learning more about the GALAH Survey?
-Please contact us at galah.helpdesk@gmail.com or on Twitter [@galahsurvey](https://twitter.com/galahsurvey).
+Please contact us at galahsurvey@gmail.com.